madhavms/micromesh/README.md

 - `hostApp` is the host application (http://localhost:3000).
 - `finWidget` is a standalone application which exposes `StockWidget` component (http://localhost:3001).

 In this application a stock price widget is loaded at runtime into a host system.
+The widget receives dummy stock prices from the API written using Python FASTAPI framework.

-## Starting the App
+## Starting the Frontend App:

 Run `yarn start`.

 This will build and serve `hostApp` and `finWidget` on the ports 3000 and 3001 respectively.

+## Starting the Python API Service:

+1. `cd finAPI`

+2. ` uvicorn main:app --reload`

 ### Host Application Demo